- The success of every business venture depends on its ability to continually make profits.

 Every business is unique and follows a different path.
 While bootstrapping may work for one company, it may be impossible for another.

-"I can't say bootstrapping is the best option for every entrepreneur and a financial professional can assist you in determining whether or not you can, and will, be able to bootstrap on your own terms," she said.
+Before you take on the task of funding your own business, Sweeney recommends speaking with a financial professional.
+"I can't say bootstrapping is the best option for every entrepreneur, and a financial professional can assist you in determining whether or not you can and will be able to bootstrap on your own terms."

 "They will be with you for the entire journey, and you could be with them for a long time," she said.
 "Make sure there is a good fit in terms of vision, strategy and direction."